 Specialization (18 cr.)

 You must complete a minor within a domain appropriate to your choice of specialization and/or research area.
 All courses must be graduate-level and outside the School of Informatics and Computing.

 - Written Exam – You must successfully complete a written qualifying examination by the end of the program’s second year.
 The exam is established by faculty and covers subject matter taken in the program’s core courses.
 The exam may be retaken once.

 - Oral Exam – An oral examination takes place within weeks after successful completion of the written exam.
 You must pass both the written and oral exam before passing on to Ph.D. candidacy.
 The oral exam is based on the student’s response to the written exam and core course material.
 The exam may be retaken once.

 Guide to the HCI Ph.D.
 Qualifying Exams (for students who started prior to fall 2014)

 Guide to the HCI Ph.D.
-Qualifying Exams and Annual Review Process (for students who started in Fall 2014)
+Qualifying Exams and Annual Review Process (for students who started from Fall 2014 onward)